 By 2030 , building codes in BC with require 0 GHG footprint for all new construction.
 Expect to see photovoltaics on the roofs and wall of buildings and electric heat pumps as the only option heating and cooling home.
-It will no be long until the gas furnace goes they way of the 8 track tape.
+It will not be long until the gas furnace goes by the way of the 8 track tape.

 The electricity produced in BC is mostly Hydroelectric and has a very low greenhouse gas foot print.
-When compared to natural gas , electric wins.
-New renewable source of energy that are free of fossil fuels are coming on line every day and will be the preferred source of heating.
+When compared to natural gas, electric wins.
+Many renewable sources of energy that are free of fossil fuels are coming on line every day and will be the preferred source of heating.

 Standard Heat Pump VS Hyper Heat Pump